 Another important thing to know about the iWriter system is that you might have to go through a couple writers until you find one you like.
 I have a couple writers now that I use for everything.
 As seen in the screen above, that bottom box allows you to input the name of the writer you want.
 This way the job always goes to that same writer.

-My niche site loads in 678 ms, and that includes 17 images and 4 Google AdSense ads loading on the page.
-And there are 31 active WordPress plugins running.
+My niche site loads in 813 ms (under 1 second), and that includes a whopping 259 requests due to how Google AdSense works.
+And there are 22 active WordPress plugins running.
 You can do all the optimizations you want, but if you don’t have fast web hosting there is always a limitation to your speeds.

 I host this site and my niche site with Kinsta.
-They are the only managed WordPress host to exclusively use Google Cloud Platform.
-They run everything on NGINX, MariaDB, HTTP/2, and PHP 7/HHVM.
+They were the first managed WordPress host to exclusively use Google Cloud Platform.
+They run everything on Nginx, MariaDB, HTTP/2, and PHP 7.
 You can read my in-depth Kinsta review if you want to learn more.